thriveweb/editsuitenew/content/pages/about.md

   content: >-
     The Edit Suite are a team of highly inspired videographers, photographers, licensed drone operators and motion graphics designers based on the Gold Coast in Queensland, Australia.
-We take a new school approach to all of the videos we create and are constantly thinking of new and creative ideas in order to create something special for our clients which of obviously means yours too.
+We have a new school approach to all of our projects and always discover contemporary creative ideas in order to produce something special for our clients, which means yours too.
+We know coming up with a video marketing or digital strategy can be a very exciting experience but it can also be daunting.
+That's why we get as much detail about your project as we can, we research your brand and we get to know it.
+After all, we want you to get a maximum return on investment because it makes everyone look good!!!

     From our studio in [Mermaid